zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 pin: true
 ---

+[Under construction]

 Many statistical terms are daunting.
 They can quickly become confusing.
 Even scholars themselves do not agree on what some mean.
 Try asking what a [p-value is at a conference](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/) or, if you want to see academics practice kung-fu, ask them whether one should use fixed or random effects (safety not guaranteed).
 Sometimes, it is even hard to distinguish statistical concepts from expletives used by [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock#Expletives).

-Strangely enough, I have not yet come across a statistical book with a glossary.
-So I hope this simple dictionary (a work-in-progress!) will help you (and me) to survive the life statistical.
+I have not yet come across a statistical book with an accessible glossary.
+So I hope this simple dictionary (***very much a work-in-progress!***) will help you (and me) to survive the life statistical.
 Let me know where I can improve it!

-# Alphabetically:
+# Alphabetically

 * ***Berkson's paradox:***